California Second Mortgage Lenders

 Market for Home Refinancing Loans in California — 2026

 California second mortgage rates, by contrast, remain elevated as lenders price in property concentration risk in the state’s high-value coastal markets.
-Second mortgage rates in California are expected to range from 7.5% to 9.5% in 2026, with HELOCs averaging around 7.21% nationally (Curinos, June 3, 2026) and fixed-rate home equity loans averaging 7.36%.
-California HELOC rates run slightly higher than the national average due to elevated property values, with combined loan-to-value caps typically at 80% to 85% for primary residences and 70% to 75% for investment properties.
-Forecasts from Bankrate’s Greg McBride suggest a generally flat rate environment for the balance of 2026, holding HELOCs near 7% and home equity loans near 8%.
+Second mortgage rates in California generally range from the mid-7% to mid-9% range in 2026, with HELOC national averages holding steady around 7.23% (Curinos, August 2026) to 7.44% (Bankrate, July 29, 2026), and fixed-rate home equity loan national averages between 7.36% (Curinos) and 8.10% (Bankrate).
+California HELOC rates run slightly higher than national averages due to elevated property values and concentration risk, with combined loan-to-value caps typically at 80% to 85% for primary residences and 70% to 75% for investment properties.
+Forecasts suggest a generally flat rate environment for the balance of 2026 with the U.S. Prime Rate holding at 6.75% following the Fed’s July 29, 2026 hold decision.

-Industry data also reflects a notable shift in loan product preferences.
-Piggyback second mortgages — the practice of combining a conforming first mortgage with a HELOC second to avoid jumbo loan classification — have surged in popularity throughout 2026.
+Industry data reflects a notable shift in loan product preferences throughout 2026.
+Piggyback second mortgages — the practice of combining a conforming first mortgage with a HELOC second to avoid jumbo loan classification — have surged in popularity throughout the year.
 The structure pairs a conforming first mortgage at or below the $1,249,125 ceiling with a second mortgage covering the remaining loan amount, often delivering a lower combined payment than a single jumbo loan.
 Interest-only HELOCs continue to draw demand from borrowers seeking lower initial payments during the draw period, particularly self-employed Californians and real estate investors.
-Bank statement HELOCs and DSCR HELOCs have also gained traction among California’s large self-employed and investor population, whose income complexity often does not fit traditional underwriting standards at the major national banks.
+Bank statement HELOCs and DSCR HELOCs have gained meaningful traction among California’s large self-employed and investor population, whose income complexity often does not fit traditional underwriting standards at major national banks.

 According to industry observers, conforming 30-year fixed-rate loans remain the most economical choice for the majority of California homebuyers in 2026, though buyers with strong credit profiles and 20% down payments are increasingly competitive on jumbo pricing.
-Bankrate notes that jumbo rates today sometimes price below conforming rates — a structural shift from prior decades when jumbo loans carried a clear pricing premium.
-For more market analysis, please visit www.cmba.com.
+Bankrate notes that jumbo rates today sometimes price at or below conforming rates — a structural shift from prior decades when jumbo loans carried a clear pricing premium.

-Do you need a Fixed Rate Mortgage Refinance, with Cash Out for Debt Consolidation?
+Do you need a Fixed Rate Second Mortgage with Cash Out for Debt Consolidation?

 Cash out second mortgages, loan modification agreements and fixed rate mortgage refinance products have been the most popular home financing tools this year.
 As the lending guidelines for most banks continue to tighten, we have aligned ourselves with the lenders and mortgage companies that provide the most aggressive refinance loans for debt consolidation, home improvements, fixed rate refinancing and foreclosure prevention.